 If a challenge is received, then a formal vote on the working agreement will occur at the designated meeting.
 Voting on working agreements is a standing part of meeting agendas.
 Voting is as described in Article 14: and Article 15:.

-If the challenge fails (at least 71% in favour of the working agreement), then the working agreement is confirmed.
+If the challenge fails (at least 71% in favor of the working agreement, and the number of votes cast is more than 50% of the “voting list”), then the working agreement is confirmed.
 The confirmation of the working agreement is documented on the oneM2M working agreements page of the oneM2M web site.
 The issue is closed.

-If the challenge succeeds (less than 71% in favour of the working agreement), then the working agreement fails.
+If the challenge succeeds (less than 71% in favor of the working agreement, and the number of votes cast is more than 50% of the “voting list”), then the working agreement fails.
 All changes that were made based on the working agreement shall be reversed and the group must continue to search for consensus.
 The overturning of the working agreement is documented on the oneM2M working agreements page of the oneM2M web site.

 Organizations may withdraw a challenge at any time in the process.
 If the last challenge is withdrawn after the challenge cut-off, then the working agreement is confirmed.
 The confirmation of the working agreement is documented on the oneM2M working agreements page of the oneM2M web site.
 The issue is closed.